Graded strength of comparative illusions is explained by Bayesian inference: General Discussion

 In addition to the key theoretical finding above, our results have methodological implications, converging with prior evidence \parencite{lau2017grammaticality,lau2020furiously} that (normalized) sentence probability under a statistical language model is a good predictor of acceptability.
 This suggests that acceptability judgments are relevant to a richer space of questions than the (binary) grammaticality and felicity distinctions that originally motivated their development as a method \parencite{Gibson2010-ft}.
 Nevertheless, we found no adaptation or satiation effects where anomalous sentences could become more acceptable as the experiment unfolds \parencite[cf.][]{lu2024linguistic, snyder2000experimental}.
 On the contrary, the statistical models suggest that CI sentences become less acceptable as the experiment unfolds.
 Given that comprehenders of CI sentences have been reported to diagnose the anomaly \parencite{paape2024linguistic}, we speculate that the acceptability score goes down because participants become better at detecting the anomaly.
-This effect could potentially be explained in a noisy-channel framework by allowing the posterior to update incrementally throughout the task, a direction that we leave to future research.
+This effect should be replicated with future studies and potentially be explained in a noisy-channel framework by allowing the posterior to update incrementally throughout the task.

 In general, the statistical regression results show that the (normalized) probability of the target sentence, its presentation order in the experiment and the posterior probabilities of plausible alternatives independently explain variance in CI acceptability.
 This finding supports a reinterpretation of the acceptability task as capturing real-time probabilistic sentence processing, similar to other behavioral and neural measures such as reading times \parencite{levy2008expectation}, eye movement \parencite{levy2009eye}, and event-related potentials \parencite{ryskin2021erp}.
 This insight may unify diverse prior evidence that sentence acceptability is determined not just by grammaticality, truthfulness, and felicity \parencite{schutze1996empirical, tonhauser2015empirical} but also domain-general cognitive factors such as memory constraints and executive functions \parencite[e.g.,][]{ferreira1991recovery, gibson1999memory, hofmeister2010cognitive, hofmeister2012islands}, all of which may modulate the probability of an observed sentence and its possible interpretations.